vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-compass/index.md

 ---
-title: "The Architect's First Problem: A Tale of Speed vs. Scale"
+title: "The Architect's First Problem"
+subtitle: "A Tale of Speed vs. Scale"
 date: 2025-01-05T10:00:00-07:00
 draft: true
 series: ["From Patterns to Practice"]